Beyond the Bunny Hill: Amazing Kids' Activities at Colorado Ski Resorts

 Little ones love to burn off steam outside, so what better venue to do just that than one meant especially for them?
 The Woodward Barn — located at Copper Mountain — is an action-sports playground featuring indoor Olympic-grade trampolines, a skate park, a pump-track zone, skate bowls and so much more.

 If you have a future Olympic figure skater in the family, let them practice spins and jumps on the ice rink located in the center of Beaver Creek Village.
-Weekly events like American Jukebox Skate Night on Sundays provide endless entertainment for kids and kids at heart (though you’ll have to explain to them what a jukebox is); or cozy up to one of the surrounding fire pits and warm up with a mug of hot chocolate.
+Regular events provide endless entertainment for kids and kids at heart; or cozy up to one of the surrounding fire pits and warm up with a mug of hot chocolate.
 Take to the frozen 5-acre lake that anchors Keystone’s Lakeside Village for a pick-up hockey game or ice skating.

 There’s more than one way to zoom down a snowy mountain, including a grin-inducing ride on an inflated rubber tube.
 Purgatory’s Snow Coaster Tubing Hill has three lanes that are lit at night, meaning you can slip and slide into the evening.
 Once you make it down the banked curves and jumps of Copper Mountain’s tubing hill, a magic-carpet lift will whisk you back up to do it again!
 Plus, double tubes are available to rent — perfect for a parent/child pair.
-Another hot spot for tubular amusement in Colorado is Coca-Cola Tubing at Winter Park.
+Steamboat SpringsYee Haw Tubing Hill at Saddleback Ranch also has a sweet magic carpet, so you kids can catch their breath after laughing from the town's trademarked Champagne Powder® tickling their noses.
+Another hot spot for tubular amusement is Coca-Cola® Tubing at Winter Park.
 After the kids get their fill, thaw out at the Hill House warming hut to snack on fresh-baked cookies.

 Educational Endeavors